L-YeZhu/AstroDSB/README.md

 }
 ```

-If you are interested in this line of work, there are some relevant projects we have done:
+If you are more broadly interested in this line of work, there are some relevant projects we have done:

 - Duo Xu, Jonathan Tan, Chia-Jung Hsu, and Ye Zhu.
 Denoising Diffusion Probabilistic Models to Predict the Density of Molecular Clouds, in The Astrophysics Journal (**APJ**), 2023.